How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Don't deploy to 50 reps on Day 1:

-• Measure: Win Rate, time saved, user satisfaction
+- Measure: Win Rate, time saved, pipeline quality

 If pilot fails: Diagnose (bad data?
-Wrong tool?
+Wrong ICP assumptions?
 Poor training?) and fix before full rollout.

 5. Invest in Change Management

-• Create champions (top performers who evangelize the tool)
+- Create champions (top performers who evangelize the approach)

-TechVantage's approach: "Try it for 30 days.
-If it doesn't help, we'll revisit."
+TechVantage's approach: "Try it for 30 days alongside your existing process.
+Compare the results."
 By Day 30, every rep was bought in.

 What's Next for TechVantage